 We are committed to ongoing engagement processes to inform our work and meet our stakeholders’ expectations.
-We will consult with funders, service providers, peak bodies and researchers in the development of ANROWS initiatives.
-We will work in collaboration with our stakeholders to achieve mutually agreed outcomes.
+We will provide relevant and timely information to our stakeholders and the broader community on ANROWS’s operations and key activities.

-- Stakeholders, including funders, have knowledge and access to resources that can support the development and implementation of ANROWS research projects;
+- Stakeholders, including funders, have knowledge and access to resources that can support the development and implementation of ANROWS research projects.

 Practitioner Engagement Group (PEG)

 The ANROWS Practitioner Engagement Group (PEG) is a network of practice leaders in the field of violence against women and their children.
 The PEG facilitates the translation and exchange of research evidence to practice.

 ANROWS invites and accepts expressions of interest from, members from the specialist women’s services sector, as well as the broader community services sectors.
 All states and territories are represented on the PEG.
 The PEG meets quarterly, via teleconference.

 To learn more about the PEG, see the ANROWS PEG Terms of Reference.